Yenchu/serverless-demo/README.md

 ##### Get CloudFront Signed URL for Download

-To get a CloudFront signed URL for downloading, you need to provide file name you want to download.
+To get a CloudFront signed URL for downloading, you need to provide the file name you want to download.

 ```
 curl -X POST -H "Content-Type: application/json" https://{API_GATEWAY_ENDPOINT}/get-download-url